prismicio/prismic-gatsby/README.md

 ## Releases

 You can provide a `releaseID` option to build a release version of your website.
-See [How to use](#How-to-use) section for a description of the option.
-To learn more about Prismic releases, see Prismic's official documentation here: [The basics of a release][prismic-releases].
+See the [How to use](#How-to-use) section for a description of the option.
+To learn more about Prismic releases, see Prismic's official documentation here:
+[The basics of a release][prismic-releases].

 You can get a release ID by using the Prismic REST API: